Elliot67/env-specific-favicon/README.md

 ## Development

-Source code is based on the [vitesse-webext template](https://github.com/antfu/vitesse-webext) updated to support manifest v3.
-Because of the migration, the build script is the only one working.
+Source code is based on the [vitesse-webext template](https://github.com/antfu/vitesse-webext) with manifest v3.

 ## Additionnal informations